 - Face pain

 - Do my headaches flare up after jaw activity?
-If your headaches tend to come after chewing gum, eating a large meal, opening your jaw wide with a yawn, talking for long periods, or other kinds of jaw activity, then it’s likely TMJ plays a role.
+If they tend to come after chewing gum, eating a large meal, opening your jaw wide with a yawn, talking for long periods, or other kinds of jaw activity, then it’s likely TMJ plays a role.

 - Have I considered other common causes?
 Make sure that you’ve considered other common causes like dehydration, alcohol consumption, food allergies, and overexertion.
 Note that in some cases overexertion and stress can also be triggers for TMJ.